o3de/o3de.org/content/docs/user-guide/assets/pipeline/asset-builders.md

 | tags               | Additional tags to add to the debug platform for job processing.
 One tag can be supplied per option.                                                                                                          |
 | platform           | Platform to use for debugging, for example, `pc` |

-Refer to the [debugging guide](/docs/user-guide/assets/asset-processor/debugging.md#DebugAssetBuilders) for more details.